-Here is a rough guide for scheduling ELLs in high school:
+The following table provides a rough guide for determining programming for ELLs in high school:

-English Language Learner Proficiency Level Recommended Timetable Recommended Elective Credits A1.1/A1.2- a complete beginner 3-4 periods of EAL and 1 or 2 elective credits that are not language intensive.
+English Language Learner Proficiency Level Recommended Timetable Recommended Elective Credits A1.1/A1.2 A complete beginner 3-4 periods of EAL and 1 or 2 elective credits that are not language intensive.
 Physical Education Applied Arts Visual Art Music Commercial Cooking (where applicable) A2.1/A2.2 2-3 periods of EAL and 2 or 3 elective credits.

-B1.1/B1.2 1-2 periods of EAL and 3-4 elective credits.
-A student who is B1.2 may attempt one core credit class.
+English Language Learner Proficiency Level Recommended Timetable Recommended Elective Credits B1.1/B1.2 1-2 periods of EAL and 3-4 elective credits.A student who is B1.2 may attempt one core credit class.
+Physical Education Applied Arts Visual Art Music Commercial Cooking (where applicable) B2.1 and higher May take regular mainstream classes.
+No EAL period is necessary, although the student may require occasional support.